We are in a global environmental crisis.

-- What are one or two areas in the coming year in which you will commit to try to do better?
+- What are one or two areas in which you will commit to do better?

-We enthusiastically encourage you to read We Are the Weather by Jonathan Safran Foer.
-It is a superb, readable, and very Jewish explication of how and why and in what ways our food choices matter.
+We enthusiastically encourage you to read We Are the Weather and share it with your friends, families, and communities.
+It is a superb, readable, and very Jewish explication of how, why and in what ways our food choices matter.
 Hazon created a discussion guide for Jewish communities to accompany the book, which you can download for free here.

 What is JTree?

 Hazon is proud to host the US site for JTree.
 JTree is an emerging international effort of Jewish organizations to mobilize Jewish people and Jewish communities around the world to plant trees as a response to the global climate crisis.

 Join the Jewish Climate Coalition